just-the-docs/just-the-docs/peopleops/SETTING_UP.md

 title: Setting Up Your Desk
 ---

+# Setting Up Your Desk

 **Purpose**

 Help new team members understand how to get started.

 **Scope**

-Currently just covers equipment requirements :/
+#TODO Currently just covers equipment requirements :/

 ## Setting Up Your Desk